mach-kernel/mach-kernel.github.io/_posts/2021-06-15-rust-xpc-ffi.md

 #### Trying to make it better

 The goal (as I understand it) is to make an API for safe _usages_ of the bindings.
-Advice from a friend of mine, and Jeff Hiner's post[^14] have invaluable resources.
+Advice from a friend of mine, and Jeff Hiner's post[^14] have been invaluable resources.
 I still have a lot of work to do on FFI etiquette!
 It was suggested to me to move all the bindings to a `*-sys` crate, so I started with that.

 [^14]: [https://medium.com/dwelo-r-d/wrapping-unsafe-c-libraries-in-rust-d75aeb283c65](https://medium.com/dwelo-r-d/wrapping-unsafe-c-libraries-in-rust-d75aeb283c65)